Comments on India FSSAI health claims regulations

 results.
 For example, potato crisps could have a low sodium label, while

-roasted nuts would not be eligible. |
+roasted nuts would not be eligible. | The disqualification could also be

 expanded to include any food that “by its nature” is counter to healthy diet